Women’s Small Business Month 2024: 5 Ways to Celebrate

 Shop women-owned small businesses.
 Use the power of your dollar to directly support women-owned small businesses.
 You can search for women-owned businesses near you using a directory, such as:

 Spread the word.
-After patronizing a woman-owned business, write a positive review about them and share your experience on social media.
+After shopping at a woman-owned business, write a positive review about them and share your experience on social media.

 Resources for Women-Owned Businesses